Small-Bodies-Node/sbn-survey-image-service/readme.md

       cd sbn-survey-image-service
   ```

-- Copy the environment variable definition template and edit to suit your needs: `cp .env-template .env`.
+- Create a new environment variable file and edit to suit your needs: `_sbnsis env`.
-- Always begin by `source _initial_setup.sh`.
+- Initialize your installation with `source _initial_setup.sh`.
 This will:
-  - Create/activate a python virtual environment.
+  - Create and activate a python virtual environment.
-  - Install dependencies (e.g., fitscut) to the virtual env, if needed.
+  - Install dependencies (e.g., `fitscut`) to the virtual env, if needed.
   - Make available to your shell the variables `.env`.
 - Optionally test your set up:
   - Be aware that the testing suite will use the database parameters specified in the `.env` file.